sspanak/tt9/docs/user-manual.md

 It also means that if you need to start using language X, you can safely disable all other languages, load only dictionary X (and save time!), and then re-enable all languages you used before.

 Have in mind reloading a dictionary will reset the suggestion popularity to the factory defaults.
 However, there should be nothing to worry about.
-For the most part, you will see little to no difference in the suggestion order, unless you oftenly use uncommon words.
+For the most part, you will see little to no difference in the suggestion order, unless you often use uncommon words.

 #### Automatic Dictionary Loading